Davidiad: Summary

 In Book IX, David finds Jonathan's son, Mephibosheth, restored Saul's inheritance to him, and permits him to live within the royal palace in Jerusalem.
 David then tells Ziba that he will serve Mephibosheth.
 Meanwhile, Hanun of Ammon embarrasses some of David's men and allies himself with the Syrian king Hadadezer against Israel; however, he is defeated and deposed.
 Soon thereafter, David commits adultery with Bathsheba and impregnates her.
 He therefore plots the death of her husband, Uriah the Hittite; for this God sends disasters against David's house.
 Nathan tells David that the sword shall never depart from his house.
 David expresses sincere repentance, but his and Bathsheba's child is struck with a severe illness and dies, unnamed, a few days after birth, which David accepts as his punishment.
 Within time, Bethsheba bears Solomon.
 Elsewhere in the kingdom, Joab is about to assault Amman, and he calls for David.
 The king musters an army, captures the city, seizes the leader's crown, and returns triumphant to Jerusalem.

 In Book X, David's son, Amnon, rapes his half-sister Thamar.
 David cannot bring himself to punish his son, and so later at a banquet, Absalom (Thamar's full-brother) kills Amnon in revenge.
 Realizing what he has done, he flees to the land of Geshur, ruled by Talmai.
 Joab, with the help of a wise women from Tuqu', manages to convince David to recall his son; Joab then brings Absalom back to Jerusalem, where he lives for two years without coming into the king’s presence.
 Absalom is unable to convince Joab to let him see the king, and so he burns the harvest of Joab.
 Eventually, he makes his way before his father and asks David why he was recalled; David then forgives his son and then kisses him.
 Nevertheless, Absalom usurps power in the kingdom, forcing David to flee Jerusalem.
 The king then sends Hushai to spy on his son and to thwart the counsel of Absalom's advisor Ahithophel.

-This is followed by books XI–IV.
+In Book XI, Siba, a servant, offers gifts to David and accuses his master Mephibosheth of rebellion.
+David flees from Absalom and arrives at Bahurim, where Shimei curses him.
+Absalom, advised by Ahithophel, abuses his father's concubines.
+Ahithophel seeks to pursue David, but Hushai intervenes and advises against it.
+Hushai sends messengers to warn David, who flees upon hearing Absalom's soldiers are approaching.
+Ahithophel, in despair over his rejected counsel, hangs himself.
+David enters Mahanaim, while Absalom crosses the Jordan and appoints Amasa as commander.
+They encamp in Gilead, and David's forces, led by Joab, Abishai, and Ittai, defeat Absalom, who is killed while fleeing.
+David mourns Absalom's death but spares those who were with him.